FIWARE-Ops/tech-x-challenge/README.md

 ## The Use-Case

 [i4Trust](https://i4trust.org/) is a Trust and IAM framework, used for building collaborative dataspaces, based on [FIWARE](https://www.fiware.org/) and [iShare](https://dev.ishareworks.org/index.html).
 Access to data and services in those dataspaces is protected through a decentralized IAM framework, where individual clients dont have to be registered individually, but can be vouched for by existing participants, that are already trusted inside the dataspace.
+The trust between the participants is provided through a trust-anchor service, called "iShare-Satellite".
+It implements a list of trusted participants, which can be used by the companies to ensure they are only talking to trusted partners.

 This framework for example allows to offer services through a marketplace, where participants of the dataspace can sell and buy access to each others services.
 In our use-case, a company called ```Packet Delivery Co.``` is offering digital serivces around its "traditional" logistics services.
 Participants in the dataspace can buy access to those services and offer them to there customers. ```Packet Delivery Co.``` currently offers two types of services, the "Gold-Service" and the "Standard-Service".
 Users with access to "Gold-Services" are allowed to not only access information about there Packet-Deliveries(e.g. planned time of arrival), but also can change those values to better fit there needs(e.g. deliver when I'm at home).
 Users with "Standard-Service" can only see the times, but not change them.
 In our use-case, the company ```No Cheaper Inc.``` is running an online shop, selling variuous goods on small prices.
 They use ```Packet Delivery Co.``` to deliver those products, but don't want to offer their users additional benefits.
 Therefor it has only bought "Standard-Services", which allows the users to view the planned arrivals.